nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework.md

 - __command__: a set of parameters building a request to apply an action on a document set.
 - __bucket__: a portion of a document set that fits into a stream record.
 - __batch__: a smaller (or equals) portion of a bucket where the action is applied within a transaction.
 {{#> callout type='note' heading='Requirements'}}
-To work properly the Bulk Service need a true KeyValue storage to store the command and its status, there are 2 possibles choices:
+    To work properly, the Bulk Service needs a true KeyValue storage to store the command and its status, there are 2 possibles choices:

-- Use `RedisKeyValueStore` this is the case if you have `nuxeo.redis.enabled=true` in your nuxeo.conf.
+    - Use `RedisKeyValueStore` if you have `nuxeo.redis.enabled=true` in your `nuxeo.conf`.
-- Use `MongoDBKeyValueStore` this is the case if you are using the mongodb template.
+    - Use `MongoDBKeyValueStore` if you are using the MongoDB template.
     You should not rely on the default `MemKeyValueStore` implementation that flushes the data on restart.
 {{/callout}}

 ## Bulk Service